The Platform aims to foster research in three areas of international energy governance:

 - Bilateral governance

 The Platform seeks to shed light on existing trends of bilateral governance in the field of energy.
 It looks at instruments of different normative strength (eg. bilateral treaties, joint declarations of intention and contractual arrangements) in relation to different energy sources (eg. oil, gas, nuclear and renewables) to highlight the contribution of bilateral cooperation in fostering the energy transition.
+For an example of the research undertaken in this area, read more about Dr Tibisay Morgandi’s work.

 - Centralised governance